 In 2015, Robert Haigh made an unexpected cameo return to drum & bass.
 Alongside old friend and Parliament Music recording partner Simon McCutchen, they contributed the track Open Your Mind using The Dicemen moniker for the first part of the “Outer Reaches EP” released by Omni Music; a nod to the Omni Trio days.
 The track was a sampler for the album “Pharaoh’s Lounge“, a nouveau jazz, funk and breaks fusion, released by Omni Music a few months later.

-Every track that is presented here has been selected from my personal record collection and has had a profound impact on my musical taste.
+Every track that is presented here has been hand-picked from my personal record collection and has had a profound impact on my musical taste.
 Featuring a variety of tracks across the electronic music spectrum, emphasizing mainly on drum and bass, from undisputed classics to underrated gems, all are tracks I wish I’d written, as the head title suggests.

 Credits and further reading

 Visit the blog’s archive for the previous installments of the “Tracks I Wish I’d Written” series here.

 For a colourful account by Simon and Paul on 2 Bad Mice and the early Moving Shadow days click here.